 One consideration might be to continually engage with some of your key stakeholders who were engaged throughout development of the project.

 In the case that the project is ‘handed over’ upon completion, then your stakeholders may even differ to those who were involved throughout development.
-Where this may occur, consider extending your ‘stakeholder map’ devised during the planning stage to those who will be interacting with the project upon completion.
+Where this may occur, consider extending your ‘stakeholder map’ devised during the planning stage.
+Extend it to those who will be interacting with the project upon completion.
 Try to consider the needs of your end-users, internal and external parties, and what success will look like to them.
 It’s these attributes that will eventually form your post project KPIs.

 The post project KPIs should be another consideration, particularly when gathering quantitative data for the ‘monitoring’ of post-project performance.
 Here, KPIs should accurately represent what success means to relevant stakeholders.
 Like stakeholders, post-project KPIs should be defined during the planning stage.
 You also may wish to change them over time to better reflect the needs of the stakeholders or developing aims of the projects.
 This is absolutely fine, as long as these changes are recorded with adequate reasoning.